beameio/beame-insta-ssl/README.md

 <img src="img/video.gif">

-## ... but there is already Ngrok!?
+## ... but this is already done by ngrok, Let's Encrypt, and ___your service here___!?

-From Ngrok documentation:
-> If you want your certificates to match and be protected from man-in-the-middle attacks, you need two things.
-First, you'll need to buy an SSL (TLS) certificate

-You either pay for a certificate or Ngrok terminates SSL for you, which is not very secure, and you need to be using a premium package with ngrok.
+Yes but you have to either: pay for the SSL certificate, pay for premium tunneling services, get your SSL terminated for you (which is...not very secure), and/or reconfigure your DNS if you are using free certs.

 With beame-insta-ssl, you get both free _and_ secure communications.

 ## Who is beame-insta-ssl for?